How to find the best flights to Nunavut

 Packing list: You should have this with you

 A well-equipped first aid kit is essential.
-Make sure it includes basic supplies like bandages, antiseptic wipes, and painkillers.
+Make Sure it includes basic supplies like bandages, antiseptic wipes, and painkillers.
 Additionally, specific items like insect repellent, high SPF sunscreen, and altitude sickness medication are practical.
 Especially in remote areas, it's important to be prepared for various contingencies, as medical help may not always be immediately available.

 Don't forget to bring a reliable heat source.
 A portable camping stove and sufficient fuel allow you to prepare warm meals and drinks even in harsh conditions.
 Especially if you plan to camp away from civilization, such equipment is indispensable.
 Fire starter kits that work in all weather conditions should also have a place in your luggage.